nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 * Syslog is a standard protocol to send logs or event messages to a logs storage server
 * A blogpost on setting a third party simple syslog server in Windows or Ubuntu like systems can be found [here](https://nagasudhir.blogspot.com/2023/01/simple-syslog-server-setup-in-windows.html)

+## Use case
+* A syslog server written in python can be used to

 ## Minimal syslog server in python
 * Running the following python code listens for UDP requests over a specified host and port and then just logs them using python `logging` and `socketserver` modules